zorowangtt/phdthesis/source/10_chapter2_methods.md

 (3)	If the simulated SAXS curve was in good agreement with the experiment, then we added all-atom spin label CYR1[@jo2014] to residues S39, S46, S56, S83, and C150, respectively, using the reMD Prepper module of CHARMM-GUI[@qi2020], then measured the initial distance of each spin pairs.

 ### Restrained-ensemble MD simulations
 (4)	If all distances of spin pairs fell in the experimentally measured range, then we moved on to the reMD simulations by using a modified version of NAMD 2[@shen2015;@qi2020] with all-atom CHARMM36m protein force field[@huang2017].
-We attached 25 copies of all-atom CYR1 spin labels to residues S39, S46, S56, S83 and C150, respectively, with reMD Prepper in vacuum for saving the computational resources.
+We attached 25 copies of all-atom CYR1 spin labels to residues S39, S46, S56, S83 and C150, respectively, with reMD Prepper in a vacuum for saving the computational resources.
 During the whole reMD simulations, the N, Cα, C, and O atoms of each spin label were fixed to the corresponding atoms in the labeled residues (@fig:spin-label) using a force constant of 10 kcal/(mol·Å^2^).
 The force field of all-atom CYR1 spin label[@islam2015] is provided by CHARMM-GUI.
 Spatial overlap among the 25 copies of CYR1 spin labels was allowed by neglecting the interactions among them.
 Five independent all-atom reMD simulations were conducted at 303.15 K with different random number seeds using Langevin dynamics with a damping coefficient of 5 ps^-1^.
 Before each reMD production run, we performed minimization and equilibration, during which only sidechain atoms were relaxed, keeping the backbone atom positions with harmonic restraints of 2 kcal/(mol·Å^2^) imposed on them.
 For further structural refinement, we switched off the harmonic restraints imposed on the backbone atoms, and conducted production runs of reMD simulations for 2 ns with a time step of 0.5 fs.
 The long-range electrostatic interactions were treated with the particle mesh Ewald (PME) method[@petersen1995] and the nonbonded interactions were truncated at a 10 Å distance cutoff.
 The distance distributions of each spin label pair were restrained with a force constant of 100 kcal/(mol·Å^2^) toward the experimental distance distribution histograms with a bin width of 0.025 nm.
 The atomic coordinates of each reMD production run were saved every 1ps.
 Since each spin label has 25 copies, a total number of 625 distances for each spin label pair were obtained from a single snapshot of trajectories and a total of 1, 250, 000 data points were yielded for every spin label pair from one single reMD production run.
 Trajectory analysis and protein visualization were performed with VMD[@humphrey1996] and PyMOL[@llc2015], respectively.

 ![The fixation between CYR1 spin label and its attached residues.
 The all-atom CYR1 spin label has a main chain like amino acid.
 The reMD simulation adds and fixes the spin label model by overlapping the main chain of spin label attached residue and the main chain of spin labels with a harmonic force constant of 10 kcal/(mol·Å^2^).](figures/cp12/spin-label.jpg){#fig:spin-label}